6. Maintenance and updates

 The person promoting data sharing together with the communications unit

-- Inform data users of changes as necessary
+- inform data users of changes when necessary.

 This part describes how the metadata, or descriptive data, for the opened dataset can be maintained.